 74 percent of the women in urban areas aged 15-17 have attained middle and secondary level of education.
-More residents of urban areas have higher secondary education
+More residents of urban areas have higher secondary education compared with rural areas.

 Table 7: Population characteristics by education (rural area), 2009-2010